 What Is Wrongful Repossession?

 Wrongful or improper repossession occurs when a repo agency seizes your vehicle when you are not in default, meaning you are not behind on your loan payments.
-Your car can also be wrongfully repossessed if the auto loan company uses physical force to seize your car or breaks into your private garage to gain access to your car.
+Wrongful repossession can also occur when the auto loan company uses physical force to seize your car or breaks into your private garage to gain access to your car.
 If you believe you have been a victim of illegal repossession, call O’Bryan Law Offices today at 502-400-4020 so we can discuss your case.

 When Can a Car Be Repossessed?

-A creditor can repossess your car if your loan is in default, meaning you have an outstanding balance on your car loan that hasn’t been paid.
+A creditor can repossess your car if your default on your loan, meaning you have an outstanding balance on your car loan that you have not paid.
 Because Kentucky law doesn’t specify how many loan payments you have to miss before a creditor can have your car repossessed, you could miss one car payment and be in default.

 What Are Deficiency Balances?

 A deficiency balance is the amount of money remaining on an outstanding loan after the creditor sells the collateral attached to the loan.
-For example, if your car is repossessed, your creditor can sell the vehicle to help cover your past-due payments.
+For example, if they repossess your car, your creditor can sell the vehicle to help cover your past-due payments.
 If the price of the car doesn’t entirely cover the unpaid loan amount, there may be a deficiency balance remaining on the loan.
 The creditor could file a deficiency judgment against you, making you financially responsible for the remaining balance.
 The deficiency would also stay on your credit report until it is completely paid off.

 Can I Surrender My Car to Avoid Repossession?